GoogleCloudPlatform/pgadapter/samples/golang/gorm/README.md

 ### Nested Transactions
 `gorm` uses savepoints for nested transactions.
 Savepoints are currently not supported by Cloud Spanner.
 Nested transactions can therefore not be used with PGAdapter.

+### Locking
+Locking clauses, like `clause.Locking{Strength: "UPDATE"}`, are not supported.
+These are generally speaking also not required, as Cloud Spanner uses isolation level `serializable` for read/write transactions.

 ### Large CreateInBatches
 The `CreateInBatches` function will generate an insert statement in the following form: